EKGF/ekg-method/docs/intro/index.md

 The key _artifact_ in the development of an EKG is "the Use Case Tree":

-- The Use Case Tree is the EKG's equivalent of a long term data strategy and business capability plan.
+- The Use Case Tree provides a
+  **long term data strategy and business capability plan**.

-- The Use Case Tree is the high-level requirements overview, scoping and dependency model.
+- The Use Case Tree is the
+  **high-level requirements overview, scoping and dependency model**.
-  It gives a _mile wide, inch deep_ view of business capabilities.
+  <br/>It gives a _mile wide, inch deep_ view of business capabilities.

 Traditionally, data strategy, architecture and models i.e.
 _specifications of business requirements_ on one side and technology